istupakov/onnx-asr/README.md

 ```
 #### Supported model types:
 * All models from [supported model names](#supported-model-names)
-* `nemo-conformer-ctc` for NeMo Conformer with CTC decoder
+* `nemo-conformer-ctc` for NeMo Conformer/FastConformer/Parakeet with CTC decoder
-* `nemo-conformer-rnnt` for NeMo Conformer with RNN-T decoder
+* `nemo-conformer-rnnt` for NeMo Conformer/FastConformer/Parakeet with RNN-T decoder
 * `kaldi-rnnt` or `vosk` for Kaldi Icefall Zipformer with stateless RNN-T decoder
 * `whisper-ort` for Whisper (exported with [onnxruntime](#openai-whisper-with-onnxruntime-export))
 * `whisper-hf` for Whisper (exported with [optimum](#openai-whisper-with-optimum-export))